-Trademarks
+■ Trademarks

-- Macintosh is a registered trademark of Apple Computer, Inc. USA in the United States and other countries. - Windows is a registered trademark of Microsoft Corporation USA in the United States and other countries. - Cubase SX and Nuendo are trademarks of Steinberg Media Technologies AG. - Logic is a registered trademark of Apple Computer, Inc. USA in the United States and other countries. - SONAR is a registered trademark of Twelve Tone Systems, Inc. - ProTools is a trademark or registered trademark of Avid Technology, Inc. and affiliated companies. - Other company names and product names in this document are the trademarks or registered trademarks of their respective owners.
+- Macintosh is a registered trademark of Apple Computer, Inc. USA in the United States and other countries. - Windows is a registered trademark of Microsoft Corporation USA in the United States and other countries. - Cubase VST is a trademark of Steinberg Media Technologies AG. - Logic Audio is a trademark of Emagic Soft- and Hardware GmbH. - Cakewalk is a registered trademark of Twelve Tone Systems, Inc. - ProTools is a trademark or registered trademark of Avid Technology, Inc. and affiliated companies. - Other company names and product names in this document are the trademarks or registered trademarks of their respective owners.